trungleviet-agilityio/backend-training/database-learning/chapter08_keys/notes.md

 - **Not testing exclusive identification** - Critical for primary key validation
 - **Using composite keys when simple keys available** - Prefer simpler keys
 - **Duplicate primary keys across tables** - Each table needs unique primary key

+## 📚 Review Questions

+1. **State the three reasons** why keys are important
+2. **What are the four main types** of keys?
+3. **What is the purpose** of a candidate key?
+4. **State four items** of the Elements of a Candidate Key
+5. **True or False:** A candidate key can be composed of more than one field
+6. **Can a table have more than one** candidate key?
+7. **What is an artificial** candidate key?
+8. **What is the most important key** you assign to a table?
+9. **Why is this key important?**
+10. **How do you establish** a primary key?
+11. **State four items** of the Elements of a Primary Key
+12. **What must you do before** you finalize your selection of a primary key?
+13. **What is an alternate key?**
+14. **What do you ensure** by establishing table-level integrity?
+15. **Why should you review** the initial table structures?

+## 💡 Reflection

+- **Why is it critical** to test candidate keys with sample data before designating them?
+- **How does the exclusive identification test** help maintain table structural integrity?
+- **What are the risks** of using Social Security numbers or other sensitive data as keys?
+- **Why is it important** to have only one primary key per table?
+- **How do artificial candidate keys** help solve structural problems in tables?

+## 📋 Analysis Deliverables

+1. **Candidate Keys** - All fields/sets of fields that uniquely identify records
+2. **Primary Keys** - Selected candidate key for each table
+3. **Alternate Keys** - Remaining candidate keys marked appropriately
+4. **Table-Level Integrity** - Ensured through proper key establishment
+5. **Reviewed Table Structures** - Validated with users and management

+## 🔧 Key Techniques Learned

+**Candidate Key Establishment:**
+- Using Elements of a Candidate Key to evaluate fields
+- Testing with sample data to verify compliance
+- Creating artificial candidate keys when needed
+- Marking candidate keys with CK/CCK designations

+**Primary Key Selection:**
+- Choosing from pool of candidate keys
+- Applying selection guidelines (simple over composite, meaningful names)
+- Testing exclusive identification of all field values
+- Removing fields not exclusively identified by primary key

+**Key Marking System:**
+- CK: Candidate Key
+- CCK: Composite Candidate Key
+- PK: Primary Key
+- CPK: Composite Primary Key
+- AK: Alternate Key
+- CAK: Composite Alternate Key

+**Table-Level Integrity:**
+- Ensuring no duplicate records
+- Primary key exclusively identifies each record
+- Every primary key value is unique
+- Primary key values are not null

+---

+- Add diagrams, ERDs, or illustrations in `diagrams.md`
+- Add SQL examples or commands in `examples.sql`